papermerge/documentation/src/Installation/overview.rst

 Bare Metal Installation
 ------------------------

-This method is suitable if you plan to learn all ins and outs of Papermerge.
+This method is suitable if you plan to play around with |project| internals.
 In particular it is for developers.
-There are two major parts of Papermerge development:
+There are two major parts of |project|
+development:

 * backend development
 * frontend development